semdinsp/railsmath/README.md

     res = rails`railsGetActiveRecordModel["net_asset_value", 1, host ];
     res["accountname"]

+So in this model the model name is net_assetvalue and we getting record 1.
+THere are methods to get all the records and to post record.
+You can see the code in the test template

 ## Logging
 Now has a basic logging facility.
 Open log with file name and directory then use railsLog to log it.
 Maybe in the future I will add priority and file rotation but right now this is all i need.
-It sets a global variable called railsLogStream to use for output
+It sets a global variable called railsLogStream to use for output.
+The default directory is "~/dreamLog" but it can be changed.
+It will zip old files automatically and rename them

+Logging opens a file stream that you can write to.
+Sample code is as follows:

+    Needs["rails`"];
+    railsLogOpen["valueScreens"];  (* need to open rails logging *)
+    lmsg = StringJoin["Count members: ", ToString[Length[members]]];
+    rails`railsLog[rails`railsLogStream, lmsg, {rails`railsSystemStatus[]}];
+    railsLogClose[rails`railsLogStream];